Estelle-kmln/ASE/README.md

 ## 🚀 Quick Start

-"The Battle Cards microservices project uses an Nginx API Gateway on port 8080 for all service access.
-All services (auth, card, game, leaderboard) are accessed through the gateway at <http://localhost:8080/api/>*.
+"The Battle Cards microservices project uses an Nginx API Gateway on port 8080 for all externally exposed service access.
+Auth, card, game, leaderboard, and logs services are accessed through the gateway at <http://localhost:8080/api/>*.
+The DB Manager service is internal-only and is called directly by other services.
 The project includes comprehensive testing with pytest (45+ unit tests), Postman/Newman (50 API endpoint tests), and Locust performance tests.
 All tests are automated via GitHub Actions with 3 parallel test jobs.
 Complete documentation is available in the documentation/ folder."

 ## Quick Start